Skip to Main Content

 From Identifying a New Donor to a Building a Strong Relationship, These Tips Will Help You Improve Donor Acquisition

 Acquiring donors involves three steps: Research, messaging, and outreach.
-Once you’ve identified a bunch of new potential donors and inspired them to give, it’s time to keep them by engaging them and building a relationship.
+Once you’ve used your donor management platform to identify a bunch of new potential donors and inspired them to give, it’s time to keep them by engaging them and building a relationship.
 Download the donor retention checklist below to learn how you can start thinking about effective long-term donor engagement strategies.

 The Donor Retention Checklist